Fanuel-Seyoum/alx-pre_course/README.md

-My first readme\nThis is my first edit in the github user interface
+This is my first edit in the github user interface